adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 The second thing that bugs me is going to get its very own section...

-[2022-03-03: Disclosed to maintainer.
+[2022-03-03: Disclosed to maintainer via email.
 2022-03-04: Maintainer [created a PR](https://github.com/didip/tollbooth/pull/99) to fix it.
 Ongoing discussion there.]

 ### A default list of places to look for the client IP makes no sense